Integrated Health Program at Orchard Place

 We then work with other providers to ensure our services are well matched to help meet your child's emotional, mental, and physical health goals.
 The Orchard Place Integrated Health Program builds bridges between your child's mental and medical health providers so everyone involved will partner as one team for your child.

-An added bonus families served by IHP are invited to spend an evening learning, sharing and meeting with other parents who have children facing similar mental health conditions.
-Participants of the 'Parents United' support group now meets once a month to develop informal supports and understand that the issues facing their families are not uncommon.
-Childcare and dinner are provided.
-For information on Parents United call 515-256-3450. *Due to the current pandemic, this program is currently on hold.
-An update will be shared once the program resumes.
+An added bonus families served by Orchard Place are invited to spend an evening learning, sharing and meeting with other parents who have children facing similar mental health conditions.
+Participants of the ‘Parent Cafe' support group now meets monthly to develop informal supports and understand that the issues facing their families are not uncommon.
+For information on Parent Café please call your current Orchard Place therapist or caseworker.

 Referral to Integrated Health Program